 Natural disasters, severe weather and climate

-Flights and ferries into and out of Hong Kong may be delayed or suspended, including for weather related reasons.
-You should contact your travel operator or airline for the latest departure information.
-You should familiarise yourself with your hotel or cruise ship evacuation plans.
-You should carry your travel documents at all times (i.e. passport, photo identification, etc.) or secure them in a safe, waterproof location.
-We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
-For further information, see our severe weather page.
+Flights and ferries into and out of Hong Kong may be delayed or suspended, including for weather-related reasons.
+Contact your travel operator or airline for the latest departure information.
+Familiarise yourself with your hotel or cruise ship evacuation plans.
+Carry your travel documents at all times (i.e. passport, photo identification, etc.) or secure them in a safe, waterproof location.
+Contact friends and family in Australia with updates about your welfare and whereabouts.
+For further information, see our

 For additional general and economic information to assist travelling in this country, see the following links: